rchipka/advanced-custom-blocks/README.md

 Where the fields appear on the post edit screen is currently determined by the field group's "Location" setting.

  * Normal - Fields will appear inside the block, below all other nested content/blocks
- * High (below title) - Fields will appear the block, above all other nested content/blocks
+ * High (below title) - Fields will appear inside the block, above all other nested content/blocks
  * Side - Fields will appear in the side bar settings under the "Block" tab

 ## Usage